hjwp/Test-Driven-Django-Tutorial/README.rst

 http://code.google.com/p/selenium/source/browse/trunk/py/selenium/webdriver/remote/webdriver.py

-In our case `by name` is a useful way of finding fields, because the name attribute is s usually associated with input fields from forms.
+In our case `by name` is a useful way of finding fields, because the name attribute is usually associated with input fields from forms.
 If you take a look at the HTML source code for the Django admin page for entering a new poll (either the raw source, or using a tool like Firebug, or developer tools in Google Chrome), you'll find out that the 'name' for our three fields are